Freddie Freeman Player Props: Dodgers vs. Rockies

 - The Rockies had the last-ranked team ERA among all league pitching staffs (5.08).

-- Rockies pitchers combined to give up 184 total home runs at a rate of 1.1 per game (21st in the league).
+- Rockies pitchers combined to allow 184 total home runs at a rate of 1.1 per game (21st in the league).

-- Feltner will start for the Rockies, his first of the season.
+- Marquez (1-0) makes the start for the Rockies, his second of the season.

-- When he last appeared on Wednesday, Oct.
-5, the 26-year-old righty started the game and went six innings against the Los Angeles Dodgers.
+- In his most recent time out on Friday, the right-hander tossed six innings against the San Diego Padres, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.